janw/pi-hole-influx/README.md

     --network host \
     registry.gitlab.com/janw/pi-hole-influx:armv7
   ```

 Before you can run the above, you will need to have your docker server authenticated with registry.gitlab.com:

-* Create a personal access token following this documentation: https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html (Save the personal access token somewhere safe.
-Once you leave or refresh the page, you won’t be able to access it again.)
+* Create a personal access token [following the GitLab documentation](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).
+Put the token somewhere safe.
+Once you leave or refresh the page, you won’t be able to access it again.
 * Login to the registry with:

   ```bash
   docker login -u <your-gitlab-username> -p <access-token> registry.gitlab.com
   ```